nsahukar/Weather4Cast/README.md

 Weather4Cast
 ============

-A Simple demo app meant for showing how to basically consume a web service in android.
+A Simple demo app showing how to consume a web service in android.